Robert Plant

 First up was Wildflowers.

-About the only thing to say is that the lead singer was pretty.
-They were simply just bland.
+About the only thing to say is that they were simply just bland.

 Talking about bland, George Ezra was next up.